DBSOM-X/VSGAN/README.md

 # VSGAN

-A simple modification of [VSGAN](https://github.com/imPRAGMA/VSGAN) to get it running on a Google Colab TPU Instance.
+A simple modification of [VSGAN](https://github.com/imPRAGMA/VSGAN) to (maybe) get it running on a Google Colab TPU instance.